sikic-lab/sikic-lab.github.io/_posts/2021-07-13-Postdoctoral.md

 <b>Job Title: Scientist – AI in Drug Discovery</b> <br />
 Contract Period: 01/03/2026 – 01/03/2028 (extensions possible) <br /><br />

-The Genome Institute of Singapore (GIS) is the national flagship for genomic sciences, driving cutting-edge research at the intersection of biology, engineering, and medicine.
-This position is offered in the Laboratory of AI in Genomics, led by Prof. Mile Šikić, which uses advanced bioinformatics and deep learning approaches to develop next-generation models for genomic data analysis.
-We are group a of computer scientist with a mission to improve healthcare using advance deep learning models.
-Located in the heart of Singapore’s thriving biomedical hub, GIS offers a dynamic and collaborative environment, with close ties to world-class universities (NUS and NTU), pharmaceutical companies, and biotech start-ups.
-Joining our team means working on transformative projects with real-world impact, while benefiting from Singapore’s vibrant research ecosystem and strong support for innovation. <br /><br />

 <b>Project background</b> <br />
 The AI in drug discovery (AIDD) project focuses on developing innovative tools and technologies to accelerate drug discovery, with a particular emphasis on unlocking new druggable spaces, such as RNA-targeting molecules, for example.
 With AI-driven strategies, AIDD aims to accelerate target identification to lead discovery while also advancing novel small molecules and other therapeutic modalities for next-generation drug development. <br /><br />